nforman91/web-sprint-challenge-build-a-web-api/README.md

 1. Describe tooling used to manually test the correctness of an API.

-There is regular middleware and error handling middleware.
+There are three different kinds of middleware:
+-Built-in middleware: middleware that comes with express (example: server.use(express.json())) -Third-party middleware: NPM modules we can install & import (examples: morgan, cors, helmet) -Custom middleware: regular or error handling middleware (which take 3 or 4 arguments, respectively)